chickensmitten/typescript-basics/readme.md

 ## Interfaces
 - An interface describes the structure of an object.
 It only exits in typescript, not javascript.
+- Interfaces can't be instantiated and are not compiled, classes can be instantiated and are compiled.
 - Can use interface to type check an object
 ```
 interface Greetable {